Many people decide to relocate from the suburbs to the city each year, and the reasons for doing so vary.

 Here’s What You Should Do Before You Move To The City

 City living is thrilling for those who have opted to follow the bright lights and make the big move, and there is never a boring moment.
 There are a few things that potential residents should be aware of before packing their belongings and starting the road.

-- Living Costs: Some things, like auto insurance, simply cost more in the city.
-For example, a $5 drink in a suburban bar and grill could cost $15 at a downtown upmarket bar.
+Some things, like auto insurance, simply cost more in the city.
+For example, a $5 drink in a suburban bar and grill could cost $15 at an upmarket downtown bar.
 It’s possible that menu prices aren’t the only difference.
 Some cities levy additional sales taxes, making a night out more expensive than anticipated.

-- Get Rid of Unnecessary Items: Many people who relocate from the suburbs to the city discover that downsizing is the most cost-effective solution.
-Prior to the transfer, downsizing should be performed, which may entail getting rid of major pieces of furniture.
+Many people who relocate from the suburbs to the city discover that downsizing is the most cost-effective solution.
+Before the transfer, downsizing should be performed, which may entail removing major furniture pieces.
 There are a variety of ways to get rid of superfluous objects while yet keeping their value:

 - Hold a garage sale

 - Move valuables to a long-term storage facility.